Qidian: Features

 The main navigation bar at the top of the page provides access to the fiction area of the site categorized by genre: fantasy novels, wuxia novels, urban novels, historical novels, game novels, and more.

 There are both long-term full-time writers and part-time amateur writers on Qidian.
 Most writers do not post all of their novels to Qidian at once, but will update their novels daily.
 Many writers will abandon their novels before the narrative is concluded, for reasons that include creative exhaustion, lack of energy, unpopularity of the story, and over-criticism.

 Membership

 It is not required to register with Qidian to read novels, however, registration is mandatory to enjoy some of the benefits Qidian offers, such as communicating with authors.
-As of 2016, Starting Point offers four types of membership:
+As of 2016, Qidian offers four types of membership: